-- Recommendation 1: Update on the senior management structure, including an organisational chart (Annex A) - Recommendation 3: Update on the status of the Conservation Management Plan, the Design Principles and the Central Reference Document (Annex B) - Recommendation 9: Information on bullying and harassment complaints (Annex C) - Recommendation 10: Information on Hansard staffing, sub-editing and the Hansard Forum (Annex D), and - Recommendation 14: Information on the Sandwalk review recommendations (Annex E).
+- Recommendation 1: Update on the senior management structure, including an organisational chart (Annex A) - Recommendation 3: Update on the status of the Conservation Management Plan, the Design Principles and the Central Reference Document (Annex B) - · Recommendation 9: Information on bullying and harassment complaints (Annex C) - Recommendation 10: Information on Hansard staffing, sub-editing and the Hansard Forum (Annex D), and - Recommendation 14: (Annex E) All Sandwalk recommendations have now been completed.
+With the committee's consent, DPS proposes to close recommendation 14 for future reporting purposes.